 The College's policy is to maintain sufficient free reserves (general funds) to enable it to meet its short-term financial obligations in the event of an unexpected revenue shortfall and to allow the College to be managed efficiently and to provide a buffer that would ensure uninterrupted services.
-Governing Body agreed that the target amount for general funds should be the equivalent of three months' expenditure on charitable objects (currently £2.5m).
-The College entered the Covid-19 crisis with significantly less buffer than this due to issues relating to the funding and completion of the HB Allen centre and the financial impact of Covid-19 subsequently compounded the problem.
+Governing Body agreed that the target amount for general funds should be the equivalent of three months' expenditure on charitable objects (currently £4.3m).
+The College entered the Covid-19 crisis with significantly less buffer than this due to issues relating to the funding and completion of the HB Allen centre and the financial impact of Covid-19 subsequently, and ongoing high inflation have compounded the problem.

-During 2020/21 the general funds position slightly improved from -£9.0m (negative) at 31 July 2020 to -£7.4m (negative) at 31 July 2021.
+During 2022/23 the general funds position slightly improved from -£7.4m (negative) at 31 July 2021 to -£6.6m (negative) at 31 July 2022.

-Total funds of the College and its subsidiaries at the year-end amounted to £137m (2020: £129m).
-This includes endowment capital of £58.8m (2020: £50.3m) and unspent restricted income funds totalling £956k (2020: £648k).
+Total funds of the College and its subsidiaries at the year-end amounted to £135m (2021: £137m).
+This includes endowment capital of £56.6m (2021: £58.8m) and unspent restricted income funds totalling £1,278k (2021: £956k).